Arleigh Burke-class destroyer: Flight III (2013)

 In place of the canceled CG(X) program, the U.S. Navy began detailed design work on a DDG-51 Flight III design in FY2013.
 The Navy planned to procure 24 Flight III ships from FY2016 to FY2031.
 In June 2013, it awarded $6.2 billion in destroyer contracts.
 Costs for the Flight III ships increased as requirements for the program grew, particularly related to the planned Air and Missile Defense Radar (AMDR) needed for the IAMD role.
 An AMDR with a mid-diameter of 22 ft had been proposed for CG(X), while the DDG-51 Flight III design could carry an AMDR with a mid-diameter of only 14 ft.
 The Government Accountability Office (GAO) found that the design would be "at best marginally effective" because of the "now-shrunken radar".
 The U.S. Navy disagreed with the GAO findings, stating that the DDG-51 hull was "absolutely" capable of fitting a large enough radar to meet requirements.

 The Flight III's AN/SPY-6 AMDR with a mid-diameter of 14 ft uses an active electronically scanned array with digital beamforming, compared to the previous passive electronically scanned array AN/SPY-1D with a mid-diameter of 12 ft.
-According to the SPY-6's contractor Raytheon, the 37-RMA SPY-6(V)1 is 30 times more sensitive and capable of detecting objects "half the size at twice the distance" compared to the SPY-1D.
+According to the SPY-6's contractor, Raytheon, the 37-RMA SPY-6(V)1 is 30 times more sensitive and capable of detecting objects "half the size at twice the distance" compared to the SPY-1D.
 The Flight III's SPY-6 is integrated with Aegis Baseline 10.
 The new radar also requires more power; the three-megawatt, 450 V AG9140 generators were upgraded to four-megawatt, 4,160 V AG9160 generators.
 Additionally, the air conditioning plants were upgraded to increase the ships' cooling capacity.
 The area near where the two rigid-hull inflatable boats (RHIBs) are stored was enclosed to accommodate additional crew, so the RHIBs are stacked.
 Other modifications include replacement of the Halon-based fire suppression system with a water mist system and strengthening of the hull to support the design's additional weight.

 Flight III achieved IOC in 2024.
 As of January 2025, a total of 24 Flight III ships have been ordered.
 The U.S. Navy may procure up to 42 Flight III ships for an overall total of 117 ships of the class.

+Following the announcement of the Trump-class battleship, commander of the Naval Surface Force, Vice Admiral Brendan McLane, said the Flight III could no longer accommodate new systems, stating that the ship is now "maxed out" and that "there is nothing else we can put on the ship".